lcnetdev/scriptshifter/README.md

 REST API service to convert non-Latin scripts to Latin, and vice versa.

+## Environment variables

+- `TXL_LOGLEVEL`: Application log level.
+Defaults to `WARN`.
+- `TXL_DICTA_EP`: Endpoint for the Dicta Hebrew transliteration service.
+This is mandatory for using the Hebrew module.

 ## Run on Docker

 Build container in current dir: